🔴 Breaking: ICE Facility Shot in Dallas - Another Left-Wing Attack? 2025-09-24 18:04

 Yes.

-I don't know why you would you know use a tactic that a famous white supremacist um who has been revered uh and copycatted over the years by other white This man is nonsensical, that's enough, but also let's fact check.
+I don't know why you would use a tactic that a famous white supremacist who has been revered and copycatted over the years by other white supremacists.

 There was a lot of trolling.

-Now this person may have been right-leaning, but I don't remember if we got to the bottom of that.
+Now, this person may have been right-leaning, but I don't remember if we got to the bottom of that.

-It wasn't any bombs or artillery shells.
+It wasn't any bombs or artillery shells in the last two centuries.

 Yeah, exactly right.

-Yes, that's something he did.
+Yes, I think he did.

 Yeah.

-It's someone beating you up saying, Look what you made me do.
+It's someone beating you up, saying, look what you made me do.

 That's what the left is doing.

-You can't point me to we have the ABC affiliate, this, Charlie Kirk.
+We have the ABC affiliate, this, Charlie Kirk.

-There are several other examples, obviously bomb threats.
+There are several other examples, obviously, bomb threats.

-I don't know that you can point me to any substantial right wing equivalent in the last two weeks at all.
+I don't know that you can point me to any substantial right-wing equivalent in the last two weeks at all.

 There's no off-ramp from this guy.

-If it they're they're giving you their playbook, they're going to continue doing this.
+They're going to continue doing this.

 They are allergic to accountability.